STATUS as of November 20, 2022:

-During his tenure with Marriott he held positions in corporate planning, project finance and real estate development.
-He held the role of Vice President of Development for the northeast region prior to his departure.
+During his tenure with Marriott, he held positions in corporate planning, project finance, and real estate development.
+He held the role of Vice President of Development for the Northeast region before his departure.
 Working with the Marriott hotel marketing organization he developed a business relationship with Ron Franklin and together they were instrumental in Marriott’s rapid growth during the late 1970’s and early 1980’s.

-Prior to forming RDA and Pinnacle in 1996 and 1997, Dick was a principal in a Chevy Chase, MD based investment banking firm.
-Projects developed by the firm included a 600 room full-service Marriott and 2 limited service properties in suburban New York and the Bethesda Residence Inn (Vilardo and Franklin still retain an ownership interest in this property).
-In addition, he acted as an advisor and asset manager for both public and privately held companies as well as a number of individual owners.
+Before forming RDA and Pinnacle in 1996 and 1997, Dick was a principal in a Chevy Chase, MD-based investment banking firm.
+Projects developed by the firm included a 600 room full-service Marriott and two limited service properties in suburban New York and the Bethesda Residence Inn (Vilardo and Franklin still retain an ownership interest in this property).
+Also, he acted as an advisor and asset manager for both public and privately held companies as well as some individual owners.

-Dick holds an undergraduate degree in Industrial Engineering and an MBA in Finance.src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js">
+Dick holds an undergraduate degree in Industrial Engineering and an MBA in Finance.